ucsd-cse12-ss22/ucsd-cse12-ss22.github.io/index - Copy.md

 but you must first provide a current Authorization for Accommodation (AFA) letter issued by the OSD.
 You are required to present your AFA letters to Faculty (please make arrangements to contact me privately) and to the OSD Liaison in the CSE department in advance so that accommodations may be arranged.

-### Basic Needs/Food Insecurities
-If you are experiencing any basic needs insecurities (food, housing, financial resources), there are resources available on campus to help, including The Hub and the Triton Food Pantry.
-Please visit http://thehub.ucsd.edu/. for more information.

-## <a id="faqs" href="#faqs">Frequently Asked Questions</a>

-__Do I have to participate if I’m on the waitlist?__

-Yes, you’re responsible for everything as if you’re a normally-enrolled student while you’re on the waitlist, including any submission deadlines, and your work will be graded as usual.

-__I have a question about enrollments and the waitlist.__

-Please contact <a href="https://cse.ucsd.edu/undergraduate/undergraduate/advising/cse-student-affairs-office-hours" target="_blank">CSE student affairs</a>, who can give the best advice and information about the enrollment process.
-They are friendly and helpful and know much more about timing and any updates you will see through the registration system.

-There is some useful advice at <a href="https://cse.ucsd.edu/undergraduate/courses/enrolling-cse-courses" target="_blank">Enrolling in CSE Courses</a> that likely summarizes a lot of what they would tell you to get you started.

-__Will the course be in-person or remote?
-Is attendance required?__

-The content of the course is primarily delivered in-person.
-Attendance is not required, but is highly recommended.
-Studies (by UCSD faculty) have shown that attendance and participation in lecture leads to better student performance and higher grades.

-All of the exams, including the final exam will be in-person exams.